 The SWO which quickly became a house hold name among T&T football enthusiasts was heading for disaster.
 However, there was a silver lining behind the dark cloud that threatened to close down the Website.
 This silver lining came in the form of a SWO member who goes by the name Nigel Myers (a.k.a.
 Tallman).

 Nigel is one of the few T&T football supporters who never misses a game and travels all over the globe to support the Soca Warriors team.
-He also possesses an uncanny ability to remember most things related to T&T football, an attribute many fact seekers on the Website’s forum benefit from and are amazed by.
+He also possesses an uncanny ability to remember most things related to T&T football, an attribute many fact seekers on the Website’s forum benefit greatly from and, are amazed by.

 The dreadlocked T&T die-hard, standing over 6 feet decided to step forward and cover all expenses in order to keep the SWO going strong.
 "Nah man Flex, the SWO is too informative to just give up on,” stated Myers.

-The Website boasts of having thousands of supporters throughout the world from countries such as U.S, Canada, Haiti, Jamaica, U.K, Sweden, Brazil, Italy, Barbados, St Lucia, Turkey, Spain, Australia, Nigeria, South Africa, Scotland, Belgium, Argentina, Venezuela, Guyana, Honduras, Panama, Guatemala, Mexico, Colombia, Holland, and even as far as Bahrain.
+The Website boasts of having thousands of supporters throughout the world from countries such as: U.S, Canada, Haiti, Jamaica, U.K, Sweden, Brazil, Italy, Barbados, St Lucia, Turkey, Spain, Australia, Nigeria, South Africa, Scotland, Belgium, Argentina, Venezuela, Guyana, Honduras, Panama, Guatemala, Mexico, Colombia, Holland, and even as far as Bahrain.

-The SWO has also been featured on BBC Sports, the T&T Express through former free-lancer Lasana Liburd and the TTFF and T&T Guardian websites respectively via press officer Shaun Fuentes.
+The SWO has also been featured on BBC Sports, the T&T Express through former free-lancer Lasana Liburd and the TTFF (TTFA) and the T&T Guardian websites respectively via press officer Shaun Fuentes.
 Other websites also made note of it such as; ESPN, Reggaeboyzsc, mlsnet, rsssf, Galavision, PA-Sport, Wikipedia, ttproleague and soccernet among many more.
 In fact everything that surrounds T&T football today is linked to the SWO.

-The SWO offers many engaging features, from a comprehensive T&T football database, video footage, SSFL coverage, live chat, live games, a shop for unofficial supporters items, a massive forum that covers everything T&T, the world and more, a photo section, free e-mail service, among many other things.
+The SWO offers many engaging features, from a comprehensive T&T football database, video footage, SSFL coverage, live chat, live games, a shop for unofficial supporters items, a massive forum that covers everything T&T, the world and more, a photo section, free e-mail service, among many other great things.

 The SWO is not in anyway affiliated with the Trinidad and Tobago Football Federation (TTFF), but does however have two sister websites in T&T Football History and TheWarriorNation.com.

-The SWO forum is considered the 2nd biggest and most popular in the whole of CONCACAF region, the first being bigsoccer.com.
+The SWO forum is considered the 2nd biggest and most popular in the whole of the CONCACAF region, the first being bigsoccer.com.

 The members there are also unique and share a brotherhood, from Damian "Touches" Joseph's exciting game reports, Sam’s jokes, e-man's technical abilities, Flex Mohammed's in depth game reports and interviews, Bakes’ website advise, Tallman's T&T football omniscience, Andre Samuel's phrases, Johann Charles' unconditional support, a local rock star in Big Magician, Anthony “FireBrand” Valley's editing skills, AB.Trini, Controversial and Football Supporter's interesting ideas and to top it off there is even a Soca Professor.
 You name it, the SWO covers it.

 To add to that many well known former and current T&T stars, TTFF administrators and even some local coaches have regularly browsed the Website including; Steve David, Dwight Yorke, Stephen Hart, Kelvin Jack, Shaka Hislop, Brent Sancho, Terry Fenwick, Leonson Lewis, Stuart Charles Fevrier, Kenwyne Jones, Carlos Edwards, Dexter Skeene, Richard Chinapoo, Noel Llewellyn, Dennis Lawrence, Ahkeela Mollon, Christopher Birchall, Kevin Harrison, UK based agent Mike Berry, Leo Beenhakker, Avery John, Silvio Spann, Lincoln Phillips, Jlloyd Samuel, Kenwyn Cooper, Everald Cummings, David John Williams, Keith Look Loy and Jack Warner.
-Even the likes of track stars Richard Thompson and long time member Ato Boldon have graced the SWO.
+Even the likes of track stars Richard Thompson and long time member Ato Boldon have graced the SWO among many others.

 "No offense intended, but if we had this same team of members on the TTFF board today we would have had at least over 50 capable players vying for senior team selection and we wouldn't constantly be looking for quick-fixes."